One Choice — no use of any alcohol, nicotine, marijuana or other drugs under age 21 for health.

 Teens and the adults that care about them need to know that the One Choice of no use is a realistic goal and that many teens are already making that choice.

 Why One Choice?
 Reducing Adult Addiction must Begin with Youth Prevention

-90% of adults with substance use disorders began using one or more drugs like alcohol, tobacco, and marijuana before the age of eighteen.
-A key reason for this is the unique vulnerability of the still-developing teen brain to substance use, and the resulting potential to prime the brain for substance use disorders as an adult.
-The earlier substance use is initiated, the more likely an individual is to develop addiction.
-And therefore the One Choice message - focused on preventing or delaying all adolescent substance use - can have a direct impact over time on the number of adults who have a substance use disorder.
+Most addiction is rooted in the teenage years: 9 in 10 or 90% of all adults with substance use disorders began using one or more drugs like alcohol, nicotine, and marijuana before the age of 18.
+A key reason for this is the unique vulnerability of the still-developing teen brain to substance use.
+The earlier substance use is initiated, the more likely an individual is to develop a substance use disorder.
+And if teens use one substance, they are far more likely to use others as well.

+Promoting and encouraging the One Choice Message of preventing and delaying all adolescent substance use - can have a direct impact over time on the number of adults who develop a substance abuse disorder.